Har7ch/MovieBot/README.md

 • To know commands for the bot use '-help' in discord.

-• This info of Tv shows are extracted using Apis available on internet.
+• The information of Tv shows are extracted using Apis available on internet.